virajpadte/gitlab-docker-sandbox/README.md

-# gitlab-docker-sandbox
-This repo aims to create a gitlab sandbox using docker.

-# Automatic multiregion replication for ECR repositories
+# Dockerized Sandbox for Gitlab

 Gitlab is an interesting new CI/CD tool I am trying to work with.
 I am very skilled at Jenkins and one of the reasons for that is I could test a Jenkins pipeline and practice in a docker.
 I wish to add similar flexibility to gitlab and for this I am working on this project to create a gitlab sandbox using docker swarm.